ubirch/ubirch-protocol-python/README.md

 *Run it from your command prompt using `$ python examples/GettingStarted.py` or copy-paste the codeblocks.*

-Lets say we have got some weather-sensor data like:
+Let's say we have got some environment-sensor data like:

 ```python
 import time